RealismusModding/realismusmodding.github.io/mods/seasons19/manual/gameplay/index.md

 ### Horses

 The horses have received a special treatment.
-We have redesigned them into a different type of gameplay: a livery stable.
+They have been redesigned into a different type of gameplay: a livery stable.
 The gameplay tries to emulate a farm that provides housing and basic care of a horse for its owner.

 A horse can be brought to the farm in exchange of no money.
 It has to be fed, cleaned and ridden every day.
 Depending on how much care it gets, an income is provided every day.
 Some breeds require more riding to earn the same amount of money as other breeds.
 Horses also provide more money when they are very fit.